-The Corridor applies the international timetabling deadlines defined by RNE for placing path requests as well as for allocating paths (for the Corridor calendar, see http://www.rne.eu/salestimetabling/timetabling-calender/ or Annex 4.B)
+The Corridor applies the international timetabling deadlines defined by RNE for placing path requests as well as for allocating paths (for the Corridor calendar, see Capacity Planning and Timetabling - RNE - RailNetEurope | Association For Facilitating Traffic On European Rail Infrastructure or Annex 4.B).

 All applications have to be submitted via PCS, which is the single tool for requesting and managing capacity on all corridors.
 The C-OSS is not entitled to create PCS dossiers on behalf of the applicant.
-If requested, the C-OSS can support applicants in creating the dossiers in order to prevent inconsistencies and guide the applicants' expectations (maximum

-1 week prior to the request deadline).
+If requested, the C-OSS can support applicants in creating the dossiers in order to prevent inconsistencies and guide the applicants' expectations (maximum 1 week prior to the request deadline).
 The IMs/ABs may support applicants by providing a technical check of the requests.